mech/Notes/Design (Product)/process.md

 **Features** achieve our **outcome** (change in behavior).

 ## Mech's Process

+Product managers are constantly balancing the demands of speed and quality.

+If you can identify with that kernel of success - which is a user or customer succeeding with your product and feeling really good about it - and then figure out how to design a product that ensures that success among many users, that's when you've really nailed it.

 * Collect phase (Diverge) - Don't evaluate, just collect.
 Don't edit.
 Use "echo technique" to talk back and reaffirm with stakeholder.
 Moderate, don't edit.
 Take pictures.
 Share result.
 * Converge (Coalesce) - Narrow down and evaluate.